Bismarck State College logo

 Typically Offered: FALL

-This course will cover surgical procedures in all surgical specialty areas.
-Included will be discussion of the preoperative diagnosis and types of incisions and wound closure.
-The instrumentation, supplies and equipment used in the surgical specialties of general and rectal surgery, peripheral vascular surgery, obstetric and gynecologic surgery and genitourinary surgery will begin the semester.
-These will be followed by the specialties of ear, nose, and throat surgery, head and neck surgery, oral and maxillofacial surgery, plastic and hand surgery, and orthopedic surgery.
-Neurosurgery and thoracic/cardiac surgery will be the next surgical specialties to be covered.
-The semester will conclude with trauma surgery, transplant surgery, and organ procurement surgery.
-General pediatric and geriatric aspects of surgery, and endoscopy will be included in each area of surgical specialty.
+This course covers surgical procedures in many surgical specialty areas as required by the 7th edition of the Core Curriculum for Surgical Technology.
+Included will be discussion on the types of surgical incisions and wound closure.
+The specialties of general and rectal surgery, peripheral vascular surgery, endoscopic surgery, obstetric and gynecologic surgery, and genitourinary surgery begin the semester.
+These are followed by the specialties of ear, nose and throat surgery, head and neck surgery, plastic and hand surgery, and orthopedic surgery.
+Neurosurgery and cardiothoracic surgery will be the next specialties discussed.
+The semester concludes with an overview of ophthalmic surgery.
+Pediatric and laparoscopic surgeries are discussed in each specialty area (if applicable.)

 SRGT 250.
 Surgical Procedures Lab